foxdonut/angular-foxdonut/docs/ngrx-effects.md

 - `switchMap`: unsubscribes from the current observable as soon as the next observable arrives.
 - `exhaustMap`: only subscribes to the next observable after the current observable has finished, ignoring any observables that arrive in the meantime.

+For example: imagine that 4 actions arrive from the `action$` observable, in order: action1, action2, action3, action4.

+Each action triggers an http request, which is an observable.
+Flattening operators automatically subscribe to this observable and flatten the response into the parent.

+Now, imagine that the responses from the http requests triggered by the actions arrive in a different order: response2, response1, response4, response3.

+Which responses are emitted into the parent observable depend on the the flattening operator:

+- `mergeMap`: response2, response1, response4, response3
+    - in order of responses, which may be different from the order of actions.
+- `concatMap`: response1, response2, response3, response4
+    - order of responses is kept in the same order as order of actions.
+- `switchMap`: response2, response4
+    - unsubscribed from response1 because response2 arrived sooner; unsubscribed from response3
+      because response4 arrived sooner.
+- `exhaustMap`: response1, response3
+    - waited for response1 to arrive before subscribing to the next observable.
+Since response2 arrived in the meantime, it was ignored and subscription was to response3 instead.
+Then response4 was ignored because it arrived while waiting for response3.

 ## Using an Effect to Load Data